ItsbaileyX3525/falling-rest/README.md

 ### Why did you create a backend

 To reach 10 hours lol.
 A normal REST site would only like 1 hour to create, so to make my time reach the 10 hour goal I wrote the entire backend manually.

+## Lemme hear about this game

+Well the game is really cool, you can find it by going on to the account section of the website and you can then test out and play the game!